sail-sg/envpool/docs/pages/env.rst

 ----------------------------------------------------------

 We use `pybind11 <https://github.com/pybind/pybind11>`_ to let python interface use this C++ code.
-We have already wrapped this interface, you just need to add only a few lines to make it work:
+We have already wrapped this interface, and you need to add only a few lines to make it work:

 .. code-block:: c++